clamsproject/wfe-pipeline-runner/README.md

 -rw-r--r--   1 marc  staff   9845 Dec 27 16:11 out.json
 ```

-As input, we can also use `examples/mmif/tokenizer-spacy-2.json`, which instead of the `location` property uses the `text` property to store the text, the result will be the same except for some of the bookkeeping in the output.
+As input, we can also use `examples/mmif/tokenizer-spacy-2.json`, which uses the `text` property instead of the `location` property to store the text, the output will be the same except for some bookkeeping.

 Here we define the pipeline explicitly, switching the order relative to the default (and turning off verbose printing):